fguillen/Interneeee/README.md

 # Interneeee

-TODO: Write a gem description
+Command tool to check if you have Internet connection.

-## Installation
+## Usage

-Add this line to your application's Gemfile:

-    gem 'interneeee'

-And then execute:

-    $ bundle

-Or install it yourself as:

     $ gem install interneeee

-## Usage

-TODO: Write usage instructions here
+    $ interneeee

 ## Contributing